2.1. Data Set Structure and Variable Types

 Key Takeaways 📝

-1. Always identify the who, what and why before graphing to provide essential context.
+1. Always identify the who, what and why in a dataset.

 2. Be able to classify a variable by considering both its natural properties and its specific usage in an experiment.